The following piece is something I wrote in January 2017. I thought that today I would share it again.

 There is another report that indicates something might be preying on the seagull population in the lake.
 There is an island in the middle of the lake where many destroyed seagull nests were found.
 The nests were crushed with birds inside.
 Many of the birds were apparently eaten, while others lay dead.

-Recently, a group of geologists went fishing in the lake and they noticed the head of a massive creature in the water.
+Recently, a group of geologists were fishing in the lake when they noticed the head of a massive creature in the water.
 There were several onlookers on shore who saw the creature as well; they began shooting guns to scare the beast away.

 The creature(s) in Lake Labynkyr have been detected on sonar many times both by amateurs and scientists conducting research at the lake.
 Dr. Lyudmila Emiliyanova of Moscow State University in one such researcher.
 “The object was very dense, of homogenous structure, surely not a fish, nor a shoal of fish, and it was above the bottom.”
 She went on to say that she could not offer an explanation for the identity of the object.